 Emails like the one above tear me apart.
 I get Google alerts whenever my name, the name of this site, or the non-profit I run pop up on the web, and many times reading those discussions is equally heart-heavy, when I see conversations of this theme popping up.
 And making things potentially harder on myself, unlike the emails from the “rocks” out there, I read as many of these messages as I can — the emails, the forums, the tweets — because I hope to learn from them, and be a better ally as a result.

-The long and short of it: if you’re an ally for a marginalized group of which you aren’t a member, odds are you’re going to face resistance from members of that group (e.g., I am a trans* ally, but as a cisgender man I’ve experienced a lot of backlash from trans* folks).
+The long and short of it: if you’re an ally for a marginalized group of which you aren’t a member, odds are you’re going to face resistance from some individual members of that group (e.g., I am a trans* ally, but as a cisgender man I’ve experienced backlash from trans* folks).
 Now you know.

 When there’s a rock on your left and a hard place on your right, move forward